Woburn Abbey: 1970s to present

 The 13th Duke moved to Monte Carlo in 1975.
 His son Robin, who enjoyed the courtesy title Marquess of Tavistock, ran the Abbey with his wife in his father's absence.
 In the early 1990s, the Marquess and The Tussauds Group planned to turn the Abbey into a large theme park with the help of John Wardley, creator of the roller coasters "Nemesis" and "Oblivion".
 However, Tussauds bought Alton Towers and built one there instead.
 From 1999 to 2002, the Marquess and the Marchioness, the former Henrietta Joan Tiarks, were the subjects of the Tiger Aspect Productions reality series Country House in three series, totalling 29 episodes, which aired on BBC Two.
 It detailed the daily life and the business of running the Abbey.
 The Marquess of Tavistock became the 14th Duke on the death of his father in November 2002 in Santa Fe, New Mexico, United States.
 The 14th Duke was the briefest holder of the Dukedom and died in June 2003.
 On the death of the 14th Duke, his son Andrew became the 15th Duke, and he continues his father's work in running the Woburn Abbey Estate.
-The building is listed in the highest category of architecture at Grade I.
+The building is a Grade I listed building.

 Collection

-The art collection of the Duke of Bedford is amongst the finest in private hands, and encompasses a wide range of western artwork.
+The art collection of the Duke of Bedford is extensive and encompasses a wide range of western artwork.
 The holdings comprise some 250 paintings, including works by Rubens, Van Dyck, Canaletto and Velasquez.
 Moreover, the collection encompasses examples of the finest manufacturers of furniture, French and English in many periods, and a diverse collection of porcelain and silverware.